girlscript/winter-of-contributing/Datascience_With_Python/DS Resources/Machine Learning/Introduction To NumPy/Readme.md

 A growing plethora of scientific and mathematical Python-based packages are using NumPy arrays; though these typically support Python-sequence input, they convert such input to NumPy arrays prior to processing, and they often output NumPy arrays.
 In other words, in order to efficiently use much (perhaps even most) of today’s scientific/mathematical Python-based software, just knowing how to use Python’s built-in sequence types is insufficient - one also needs to know how to use NumPy arrays.<br>
 <br>
 <h2>Where is it used?</h2>
-We can create a multi dimensional arrays in NumP
+We can create a multi dimensional arrays in NumP<br>
-We can perform Mathematical Operations using NumPy NumPy is used for scientific calculations.
+We can perform Mathematical Operations using NumPy <br>
+NumPy is used for scientific calculations

 <br>